West End Theatre

 Nearby Theaters

-The Colonial Theatre was opened in 1910 with 990 seats.
-It was operated by the Arthur Chain (Franchon & Marco) in 1927 and seated 773.
-It was a neighborhood house located just east of Kings Highway in a small shopping center about 10 blocks east of the more opulant Pageant Theatre.
+The Colonial Theatre was opened as a stage theatre in 1910 with 1,100-seats.
+In 1912 it was renamed Majestic Theatre and in December 1912 it became the Monarch Theatre and began screening movies.
+In November 1914 it was renamed West End Lyric Theatre, still screening movies.
+It was taken over by the Skouras Brothers circuit in 1919.
+It was operated by the Arthur Chain (Franchon & Marco) from 1927 and seated 773.
+It was a neighborhood house located just east of Kings Highway in a small shopping center about 10 blocks east of the more opulent Pageant Theatre.
 The West End Theatre was a two story theatre with a small balcony.
 Nothing impressive about this popular neighborhood house.

 It thrived until 1956 and the Arthur chain sold it to a private individual who renamed it the West End Art Theatre.
 It started playing adult fare and the balcony was made into a second screen.
 Operating under various names, the theatre lasted until 1964 when a storm caused the back part of the roof to collapse.
 The theatre was demolished in August 1985 after the city condemned the building.